lucabrasi83/versa_twamp/README.md

 ## Installation
 1. Login as root user on the Versa FlexVNF Shell

-2. Create twamp directory in /home/admin directory:
+2. Create twamp directory in /home/admin directory and set permissions for admin user to access the directory:
-    - `mkdir /home/admin/twamp`
+    - `mkdir /home/admin/twamp && chmod 777 /home/admin/twamp`

 3. Copy the Python script twampycsv.py and Shell scripts (twamp_sender.sh / twamp_responder.sh) in the
 `/home/admin/twamp` directory.